 - Fellowship in General and Spine Surgery (Royal North Shore Hospital, North Shore Private Hospital and Sydney Adventist Hospital, Sydney)

-- Associate Investigator, Australian Research Council (ARC) Centre of Excellence in Cognition and its Disorders
+- Associate Investigator, Australian Research Council (ARC) Centre of Excellence in Cognition and its Disorders (until 2018)

 - Associate Member of the Centre for Elite Performance, Expertise and Training, Macquarie University

 - Board Member of the Society for Brain Mapping & Therapeutics, USA